 Brain infection (encephalitis Encephalitis Encephalitis is inflammation of your brain, usually caused by an infection.
 Encephalitis can be caused by a virus directly infecting your brain or when a virus or a misguided immune reaction... read more ), which can cause headache, seizures, and coma about 2 to 14 days after the rash and can cause brain damage or death

-About 2 in 1000 children with measles die.
+In the United States, about 1 to 2 in 1000 children with measles die.
 Also, many years after having measles, some people get a rare brain problem called subacute sclerosing panencephalitis Subacute Sclerosing Panencephalitis (SSPE) Subacute sclerosing panencephalitis, a progressive and usually fatal brain disorder, is a rare complication of measles that appears months or years later and causes mental deterioration, muscle... read more (SSPE), which causes brain damage and death.

 How can doctors tell if my child has measles?

 Doctors will do a physical exam.
 They'll look for:

 Tiny red spots with blue or bluish-white centers in the mouth (Koplik spots)

 Doctors will do blood tests to know for sure if your child has measles.
 If your child does, they'll tell public health officials, who will try to keep measles from spreading to too many people in your area.

 There's no treatment that will cure the measles.
 Have your child rest while the virus runs its course.

 Give medicines to lower fever (such as acetaminophen or ibuprofen)